 During the development of the project some problems were encountered, mainly due to the availability of player data.
 The initial set-up was to use the most famous combinations of players, but the rating system was built to require more data, so the data size and entry method was changed.

 The data was initially set to be small, so it was entered manually, but team Elo was used to calculate the team chemistry value when the project was underway, as the team Elo rating was based on the strength of the team based on everyone in the team, but only the team Elo rating was used to This revealed that the data was not comprehensive enough and that it would be very difficult to add more information manually.
-This revealed that the data was not comprehensive enough and more information had to be added manually.
 Therefore, we chose to expand the overall data by searching for all players in the 14 teams and adding them to the csv, using the csv to store and modify the data.

 Another problem arose during the testing of the Data memo when several teams ended up with values that differed significantly from the true value, and it was thought that there might be a problem with the application of the algorithm.
 However, after doing the most basic calculation of the average player ability values, the problem was discovered.
 As the project selected 14 teams with a good mix of players at different times, some players were present in several teams at the same time, and the final ability value of the player depended on the last team entered, which led to errors in the scores of several teams.